 Ask for all important dates that the bride needs you to note.
 That way, you can double-check that you’re available.
 The last thing you want to happen is that you agree to be a bridesmaid only to realize that you’ve already said yes to being a bridesmaid in another wedding that weekend!

 6. Is It Okay That I’m Busy?

-If you know that you have a ton of things happening in your life over the next year, whether it be personal or career related things, or even just other weddings you already committed to being a bridesmaid in, let the bride know.
-It’s okay to be up front about how busy your schedule is and how you will try to make time, but you might not be able to clear off some of your previous engagements.
+If you know that you have a ton of things happening in your life over the next year, whether it be personal, career-related, or even just other weddings you already committed to being a bridesmaid in, let the bride know.
+It’s okay to be upfront about how busy your schedule is and how you will try to make time, but you might not be able to clear off some of your previous engagements.
 Letting the bride know helps set expectations and alerts her that you’re busy and it’s not just an excuse.

 7. Can I Get Back to You?

 Though you might be eager to say a gigantic yes to the bride after she asks you to be a bridesmaid, it’s perfectly okay to take some time to think it through.
 Look over your other obligations, the upcoming stress you might have to handle at work, and even your financial situation.
 Sleep on it and see what you’re more inclined to say once the excitement has worn off and you can give a true answer.